 Dr. Kasim Al-Mashat tells us of his hilarious and joyful experiences in a forest—and explains why mindfulness meditation is not a quick-fix.

 Even when we have everything we want, why is it sometimes not enough?
 And how “should” we look at pain?
-Did you agree with Dr. Kasim Al-Mashat insight to these questions?
+Did you agree with Dr. Kasim Al-Mashat’s insight into these questions?

 Which one of these videos do you find most inspirational?
 How can you incorporate mindfulness into your daily life?